 Currently, Rice does not limit the amount of AP credit that can be awarded.
 However, this policy could change in the future.
 Be sure to check the AP policies for the year of your matriculation at Rice.

-Credit will be considered on a case by case basis for A-Levels, Abitur, the French Baccalaureate, and similar certificate programs.
+Credit will be considered on a case by case basis for A-Levels, Abitur, CAPE, the French Baccalauréat, and similar exams.
 Students must provide the Office of the Registrar with an official certificate for review.
 Please allow 4-6 weeks for evaluation of these certificates.
 If approved, credits will be awarded in the same manner as AP credit.
-Please refer to the International Exam Credit section for more information.
+Please refer to the A-Level Exam Credit section for more information.

 No. All students must take the English/Communication Composition exam, even if they receive AP credit for English.